FAQ's about Permanent Hair Removal

 How soon can I wash the treated area?

-Do I have to avoid the sun for months like with LASER hair removal?
+Do I have to avoid the sun for months and/or bleach my skin like as is recommended when getting LASER hair removal?

 Is it safe?